 Tel: 028 4175 2228 | Fax: 028 4175 2007

-For almost 200 years, our Family (the McAnulty’s) have been caring for bereaved families in the Warrenpoint and surrounding areas.
-We have always prided ourselves in the dignified care of the dead and attention to detail while maintaining confidentiality and old traditions in relation to the funeral arrangements in a discreet and quiet way.
+For over 200 years, our Family (the McAnulty’s) have been caring for bereaved families in the Warrenpoint and surrounding areas.
+We have always prided ourselves in the dignified care of the dead and attention to detail while maintaining confidentiality, and blending old traditions with new ideas in relation to the funeral arrangements in a discreet and quiet way.

-For many years we have been members of the IAFD (Irish Association of Funeral Directors) and the RIPH (Royal Institute of Public Health) and strictly adhere to the Codes of Conduct, regulations and guidelines created by these organisations.
+For many years we have been members of the IAFD (Irish Association of Funeral Directors) and the RSPH (Royal Society for Public Health) and strictly adhere to the Codes of Conduct, regulations and guidelines created by these organisations.
 Our Membership of these groups gives us access to a worldwide network of Funeral Directors, Embalmers and Mortuary Technicians.

 Our premises are situated on Church Street in the Town of Warrenpoint, allowing easy access for visiting the Funeral Home for viewing and removals.